The next evolution

 There are less creepy ways of putting that.
 Using the common metaphor, we can say that only 2% of a person’s full DNA instruction manual (the genome) includes straightforward instructions.
 The other 98% does something different, in a way scientists don’t entirely understand.

-That's not an exaggeration.
-If not for ancient infections, humans might hatch from eggs or grow up in pouches like kangaroos.
-The reason we don't is the placenta, which has the unique ability to combine genes from the mother and the foetus.
+The reason we don't is the placenta, which develops during pregnancy and combines genes from the mother and the foetus.
 The light genome doesn't have the tools to build something like that, but viruses make their living by melding with other things.
 Scientists think the placenta came about thanks to repurposed ‘dark’ genes that viruses had previously used to bind with and enter our ancestors’ cells.

 Other elements of the dark genome, so-called ‘jumping genes’ (or transposons), which flit about and modify different genetic instructions as species evolve, seem to have taken away our tails.
 A similar quirk might explain why we like the taste of bread.
 Some ancient viruses even left instructions to help our immune systems fight off future infections.

 As Professor George Kassiotis, a leading dark genome researcher at the Francis Crick Institute in London, puts it, the viral DNA in the dark genome is "a very powerful force” for evolution.
-However, that means cancers can use it “for their own evolution inside one human body”.
+Unfortunately, that means cancers can use it “for their own evolution inside one human body”.

-Over the coming years, the dark genome will get much brighter.
-TRACERx EVO is already exploring its role in lung cancer evolution, and the new Cancer Grand Challenges team ILLUMINE is beginning a comprehensive search for ways it might expose other hard-to-treat cancers.
+TRACERx EVO is already exploring how the dark genome contributes to lung cancer evolution, and another new Cancer Grand Challenges team, ILLUMINE, is just beginning a comprehensive search for ways it might expose other hard-to-treat cancers.

 Evolution is messy.
 There are more viral ghosts in the dark genome than there are ‘human’ instructions in the light one, and less than half of the cells in our body actually belong to us.